Optimizer choice is an empirical decision

-There is no universally best optimizer.
-What exists in practice are:
+There is no universally best optimizer

 Empirical benchmark